Rodrigo Zelaya

-Rodrigo Zelaya (born 12 June 1968) is a retired Chilean athlete who specialised in the javelin throw.
+Rodrigo Andrés Zelaya Pérez (born 12 June 1968) is a retired Chilean athlete who specialised in the javelin throw.
 He twice represented his country at World Championships, in 1991 and 1993, without qualifying for the final.
 In addition, he won multiple medals on regional level.

 His personal best of 77.28 metres (Santiago de Chile 1998) is a former national record.